May 05, 2026

 • Food

-• The Cellar in BGC: Dining in Style with Spanish-Mediterranean Cuisine and Premium Wines
+• The Cellar in BGC: Refined Tapas, Paella, and Premium Wines

-• Mirroring your traditional European wine cellars with sophisticated wrought iron storage gates and elegant dimly lit interiors, The Cellar located at Level 2 of Grand Hyatt Manila in Bonifacio Global City (BGC), Taguig has that laid back and sultry appeal, sought after by guests.
+• Mirroring traditional European wine cellars with sophisticated wrought-iron storage gates, intimate corners, and elegant, dimly lit interiors, The Cellar at Level 2 of Grand Hyatt Manila in Taguig City, offers a laid-back yet sultry atmosphere sought after by guests seeking a refined dining and drinking experience.

 IMAGE from Grand Hyatt Manila